Barry Lewis’ “live” tour of this website

 The story, through interviews, of the 1950s New York garment center Jews who turned French haute couture into modern American ready-to-wear.

-The City Transformed, Part One, Fall 2014 / New York from Colonial Times to the 1890s
+The City Transformed, Part Two, Spring 2015 / New York from the 1890s to Modern Times

 The Cooper Union switchboard, 1-212-353-4195, is open Mon-Fri 10:30am-5:30pm.